Helmsdale: History

 The remains of Helmsdale Castle were demolished in the 1970s in order to build the new A9 road bridge.

-The castle was the location of the murder of John Gordon, 11th Earl of Sutherland and his Countess, Marion Seton, in 1567.
+The castle was the location of the murder of the 11th Earl of Sutherland and his Countess, Marion Seton, in 1567.
 They were poisoned by Isobel Sinclair, the wife of Gordon of Gartly.
-Isobel Sinclair's own son also died, but the fifteen year old heir of Sutherland, Alexander Gordon was unharmed.
-He was made to marry the Earl of Caithness' daughter Barbara Sinclair.
+Isobel Sinclair's own son also died, but the fifteen-year-old heir of Sutherland, Alexander, was unharmed.
+He was made to marry the 4th Earl of Caithness’s daughter, Lady Barbara Sinclair.
 In 1569 he escaped from the Sinclairs to Huntly Castle.

 The previous bridge, which still stands, was designed by Thomas Telford and completed in 1811.

-The last force-fire in Helmsdale was in about 1818.

 Gold rush

-Two tributaries of the river were the scene of a gold rush in 1869.
+Two tributaries of the river were the scene of the Kildonan Gold Rush in 1869.
 The history of Kildonan's gold started in 1818, when a single nugget of gold was found near the Suisgill and Kildonan burns.

 Late in 1868, a brief announcement in a local newspaper stated that gold had been discovered at Kildonan in the county of Sutherland.
 The credit for the discovery goes to Robert Nelson Gilchrist, a native of Kildonan, who had spent 17 years in the goldfields of Australia.
 On his return home, the Duke of Sutherland gave him permission to pan the gravels of the Helmsdale River, and he prospected all the burns and tributaries.

-World War II and after
+Second World War and after

-During World War II, the Royal Air Force built Loth Chain Home radar station at Crakaig, a few miles south-west of Helmsdale.
+During the Second World War, the Royal Air Force (RAF) built Loth Chain Home radar station at Crakaig, a few miles south-west of Helmsdale.
 There was also an RAF Chain Home Low radar station at Navidale, about 1 mi northeast of Helmsdale.
 During the Cold War there was a Composite Signals Organisation (CSO) radio monitoring station in Helmsdale itself.
 The CSO is associated with GCHQ.

 Recent developments

-On 3 August 2008, the Highlands and Islands Council announced plans to modernise and catalyse industry in Helmsdale and its surrounding areas.
+On 3 August 2008, Highland Council announced plans to modernise and catalyse industry in Helmsdale and its surrounding areas.
 This included a £3.5 million revamp of the harbour and the development of two battery processing factories.
 Work on the harbour was set to begin in spring 2009, while the battery plants were expected to open before May 2009.
 It was hoped up to 50 new jobs would be created.